MohamedEmary/graduation-project/discussion/first-term/discussion.md

 - Errors can be managed.
 Increasing the number of iterations in the bisection method always results in a more accurate root.

 - Doesn't demand complicated calculations.
 There are no complicated calculations required when using the bisection method.
 To use the bisection method, we only need to take the average of two values.

-- Error bound is guaranteed.
-There is a guaranteed error bound in this technique, and it reduces with each repetition.
-Each cycle reduces the error bound by 12 per cent.

 - The bisection method is simple and straightforward to programme on a computer.